minseok-son/task_manager/README.md

 **Q: When is the deadline?**

-A: Deadline: TODO.
+A: Deadline: February 9th at 11:59 PM CST.
 No further commits will be accepted after that.

 **Q: How should I approach this challenge?**